mr-scott32/Tkintering-With-GUIs/README.md

 [When to use Pack, Place and Grid Layouts in Tkinter](https://www.pythonguis.com/faq/pack-place-and-grid-in-tkinter/)

 ## Extension
-- Check out *questionable_tkinterface.py* for an example of how to create a dungeon-style game with different windows using Tkinter.
+- Check out *questionable_tkinterface.py* for an example of how to create an escape room styled game with different windows using Tkinter.
+No knowledge of classes necessary, this is all completed using functions (suitable for Year 9-10 level).

 ## Hyper Extension
 - Check out *return_of_the_tkinter.py*.
 This text-based adventure is similar in nature to one you may have seen in Year 8 or 9, but now has a basic GUI and uses classes to transition from scene to scene without opening new windows.
 See if you can apply the logic there to create your own changing interface. **Not for the faint of heart.
-Advanced users only**
+Advanced users only, as it uses concepts covered in Year 11 and up.**